Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

 \subsection{Effect of NE on C-bursting neurons}

-When $g_{\rm NaP} = 0$, $g_{\rm CAN} = 0.7$, $g_{\rm Ca} = 0.0005$ and $[\rm IP_3]=0.5$, model \cref{eq:pBC_ICa_slow} produces C-bursting dynamics (see Fig. \cref{fig:activity_patterns}(i), lower right red region, label (F); also reproduced in \cref{fig:CB_burst_mechanism}A).
-Below, we first apply GSPT analysis (see \cref{gspt}) to briefly explain the underlying mechanism for the C-burst, by considering the projection of the critical manifold $M_s$, superslow manifold $M_{ss}$, and the solution trajectory onto the $(ca, ca_{tot},l)$-space (\cref{fig:CB_burst_mechanism}B).
-Then we examine the effect of $g_{\rm CAN}$ and $[\rm IP_3]$ on the C-bursting dynamics by considering their influence on the geometric structures of the calcium subsystem (see \cref{fig:CB_analysis_gcan,fig:CB_analysis_ip3}).
+When $g_{\rm NaP} = 0$, $g_{\rm CAN} = 0.7$, $g_{\rm Ca} = 0.0005$ and $[\rm IP_3]=0.5$, model \cref{eq:pBC_ICa_slow} produces C-bursting dynamics (see \cref{fig:activity_patterns}(i), lower right red region; also \RED{shown} in \cref{fig:CB_burst_mechanism}A). \RED{Below, we first apply GSPT analysis (see \cref{gspt}) to elucidate the underlying mechanism for the C-burst.
+We analyze the calcium subsystem $(ca, ca_{tot},l)$ using the projections of relevant nullsurfaces and the superslow manifold $M_{ss}$ onto the calcium phase space (\cref{fig:CB_burst_mechanism}B) and then examine its interaction with the voltage dynamics using the bifurcation diagram in which the intermediate variable $ca$ is treated as a bifurcation parameter (\cref{fig:CB_burst_mechanism}C).} We finally investigate the effect of $g_{\rm CAN}$ and $[\rm IP_3]$ on the C-bursting dynamics by considering their influence on the geometric structures of the calcium subsystem (see \cref{fig:CB_analysis_gcan,fig:CB_analysis_ip3}).

-Past studies have shown that C-bursting is driven by $ca$-oscillations \cite{rubin2009calcium,PR,wang2016jcompneur}.
-Indeed, \cref{fig:CB_burst_mechanism}(B) illustrates that the $ca$-oscillation begins at the yellow star (defined as crossing $ca = 0.05$ from below), preceding the burst onset at the blue circle.
-To analyze this mechanism, we apply the GSPT approach, which starts with a bifurcation analysis of the fast layer problem $(v,n,ca)$ while treating the slow variables $(h,ca_{tot},l)$ as bifurcation parameters.
-This requires a visualization of the critical manifold $M_s$, defined by $f_1(v,n,h,ca)=f_2(v,n)=f_3(v,ca,ca_{tot},l)=0$ (see \cref{eq:pBC_ICa_Ms}).
-Since $g_{\rm NaP}$ remains small in the C-bursting parameter regime, the bifurcation diagram for the fast voltage subsystem, discussed in the previous section, is no longer relevant.
-Instead, following \cite{wang2017timescales}, we examine the trajectory and $M_s$ in $(ca,ca_{tot},l)$-space to understand the dynamics of calcium, which depends on the neuronal membrane potential $v$ through $I_{\rm Ca}$.
-A projection onto $(v,n,ca)$ can then be used to understand the C-bursting dynamics in the full system, which is driven by $ca$-oscillations via $I_{\rm CAN}$ activation.
-In this paper, we focus only on the former projection for analyzing the $ca$-oscillations and the effects of NE, referring interested readers to \cite{wang2017timescales} for further details.
+\RED{Past studies \cite{rubin2009calcium,PR,wang2016jcompneur} have shown that C-bursting is driven by $ca$-oscillations.
+These oscillations begin at the yellow star (defined as crossing $ca = 0.05$ from below) and precede the burst onset at the blue circle (see \cref{fig:CB_burst_mechanism}A).} Since $g_{\rm NaP}$ remains small in the C-bursting parameter regime, the bifurcation structure of the fast voltage subsystem discussed in the previous section is no longer the primary determinant of the dynamics. \RED{Instead, following \cite{wang2017timescales}, we analyze the calcium subsystem by examining the full-system trajectory and $M_{ss}$ in $(ca,ca_{tot},l)$-space, together with the $ca$-nullsurface evaluated at the minimum and maximum values of $v$ to represent the influence of the fast voltage dynamics (\cref{fig:CB_burst_mechanism}B).
+A projection of the fast subsystem bifurcation structure onto the $(ca,v)$-plane then reveals how $ca$-oscillations drive the full-system C-bursting dynamics via $I_{\rm CAN}$ activation (\cref{fig:CB_burst_mechanism}C).}